Satan and Adam: History

 In October 1986, Gussow encountered Magee again, purely by chance, this time at Magee's regular stretch of sidewalk near the Apollo Theater.
 Gussow, a semi-seasoned street performer by this point, sat in.
-The two musicians—one older, Black, and southern-born; the other younger, White, Ivy-educated, a New York suburbanite, hit it off.

 What began as a streetside encounter ended up blossoming into a twelve-year success story.
 The duo's initial notoriety accrued in the summer of 1987, when the members of U2 wandered by Magee and Gussow with a film crew in tow, capturing the Harlem duo at work.
 Thirty-nine seconds of Magee's original composition, "Freedom for My People" were ultimately included in the Rattle and Hum documentary and album.

 Gussow left New York several times over the next year to play harmonica with a touring production of Big River, but always returned to Harlem.
 As Magee refined and developed his one-man band sound with the addition of a second hi-hat cymbal and wooden sounding board, Gussow was forced to evolve an equally innovative sound, one in which traditional amplified Chicago harp was cross-fertilized with funk-guitar licks and jazz sax phrasings.
-Magee and Gussow made the streets their only venue until 1990, when they recorded a demo at Giant Sound in New York, opened for Buddy Guy at a Summerstage concert in Central Park, and began to play club gigs at a restaurant called Chelsea Commons (24th St. and 10th Ave).
+Magee and Gussow exclusively engaged in street performance until 1990, when they recorded a demo at Giant Sound in New York, opened for Buddy Guy at a Summerstage concert in Central Park, and began to play club gigs at a restaurant called Chelsea Commons (24th St. and 10th Ave).
 That summer they traveled to Halifax, Nova Scotia and participated in the International Busker Fest.
 After three and a half years of relative anonymity, they finally had a calling card, and a name: Magee and Gussow were now "Satan and Adam."

-1991 marked a major turning point in the duo's fortunes.
-After being discovered during a steady gig at a woman's bar in Greenwich Village, they signed with major management, went on a tour of the UK with Bo Diddley, and released their first album, Harlem Blues.
-The album, which captured the raw, explosive vitality of their streetside sound, caused a minor sensation.
+In 1991, after being discovered during a steady gig at a woman's bar in Greenwich Village, they signed with major management, went on a tour of the UK with Bo Diddley, and released their first album, Harlem Blues.
+The album caused a minor sensation.
 Quint Davis, the founder of the New Orleans Jazz and Heritage Festival, told their manager, "I don't know where you found them, but I'm going to make them stars."